 Omar joined the EISEn group as an MASc student in Summer 2022.
 He received his Bachelor of Engineering (BEng) and Master of Engineering (MEng) from University of Nottingham.
 In his MEng thesis, he worked on a study related to carbon-constrained electricity trading across Canadian provinces.
 In his free time, Omar enjoys soccer, tennis and travelling.

 Yoonsoo (Clara) Park

 Clara is a fourth-year undergraduate student in the Sustainable Energy Engineering program at SFU.
-She has been awarded the Undergraduate Student Research Award (USRA) by NSERC and will be developing ways to increase wetting on low surface energy substrates.
+She did three co-op terms with the EISEn lab between September 2020 and Fall 2021.
+She was awarded the Undergraduate Student Research Award (USRA) by NSERC and received the Vancouver Korean Foundation Scholarship during her tenure with EISEn.
 Clara enjoys travelling, baking and acrylic painting!

 Ishaan is a third year undergraduate student in Applied Physics at SFU.
 Ishaan did one co-op term with the EISEn lab between in Spring 2022.
 Ishaan was awarded first place at the AMPP NACE Poster competition in Edmonton in April 2022 for his research.